Special Bulletin on Russia-linked money laundering related to sanctions evasion

 Financial transactions related to sanctions evasion

 In addition to anti-money laundering and anti-terrorist financing obligations, reporting entities may have other legal obligations under the Special Economic Measures Act and associated regulations with respect to monitoring and reporting of relevant property and activity in connection with sanctioned individuals and entities.
-Reporting entities are encouraged to take steps to know their obligations with respect to Canada’s sanctions regime and visit Canadian Sanctions website for more information.
+Reporting entities are encouraged to take steps to know their obligations with respect to Canada’s sanctions regime and visit the Canadian Sanctions website for more information.

 Please note that sanctions are subject to change without notice.
 Additional information is also available on the Sanctions – Russian invasion of Ukraine webpage.